Pece17/COBOL/README.md

 I want to build on the program I created in the previous section and make additions that in theory could have real-world business applications.

-I ask **ChatGPT** for suggestions, and this is what I get: add input validation, a looping menu, subroutines/paragraphs, date and time handling, file I/O (input/output), conditional logic based on data, use of copybooks, structured error handling and logging, and data storage.
+I ask **ChatGPT** for suggestions, and this is what I get:

+- input validation
+- a looping menu
+- subroutines/paragraphs
+- date and time handling
+- file I/O (input/output)
+- conditional logic based on data
+- use of copybooks
+- structured error handling and logging
+- data storage

 I'm personally also thinking about the abilities to withdraw and deposit money and to check balance, so I suppose the goal would be to make a "mini bank".
 I'm thinking a few users that require passwords for login.
+Let's get started.

+I create a new file called **MINI-BANK.cbl** and paste the code of **CUSTOMER-GREETING.cbl** in it.